cloud8421/music_library/README.md

 - `LAST_FM_API_KEY` (secret): the Last.fm API key used to fetch the Scrobble Activity
 - `OPENAI_KEY` (secret): the OpenAI API key used for specific features like populating genres, etc.

+In production, the application also requires:

+- `LOGIN_PASSWORD` (secret): the password used for accessing the application.

 The application is setup to use [direnv](https://direnv.net/).

 The `.envrc` file loads two other files: `.envrc.local` file for configuration